Teacher Certification Programs at San Diego Schools

 Master of Arts in Teaching

 Students who already have a bachelor's degree and wish to prepare for entry-level teaching positions can enroll in this program.
 The first phase of the degree program consists of a preliminary teaching credential.
 Credentials are available in single subject, multiple subject and special education.
-The single subject credential is typically designed for those who wish to teach in middle or high school, while the multiple subject credential is geared towards aspiring elementary school teachers.
+The single-subject credential is typically designed for those who wish to teach in middle or high school, while the multiple-subject credential is geared towards aspiring elementary school teachers.
 The special education credential is offered as a mild/moderate preliminary credential and a moderate/severe preliminary credential for teachers who wish to work with students who have disabilities.
-Students also complete an intern credential program where they work under the supervision of a full-time teacher.
+Students also complete an internship where they work under the supervision of a full-time teacher.

 Master of Arts in Special Education

 This degree program stems from the education specialist credential (also known as the special education credential) and offers students more in-depth study in research theory and teaching practices.
 Coursework offered in the program allow students the ability to earn an educational specialist credential.
-Students also receive training to prepare for induction into a Beginning Teacher Support Assessment (BTSA) program at a school district.
-Topics covered in this degree program include advanced behavior analysis, educational psychology and instructional adaptation for students.
-Students also complete fieldwork in reflection induction and coaching, an independent study in special education and research projects.
+Topics covered in this degree program include advanced behavior analysis, leadership, due process and instructional adaptation for students.
+Students also complete fieldwork.

 San Diego State University (SDSU)